anm237/amazon-pinpoint/docs/index.md

 - Amazon Pinpoint allows to send customer oriented messages with better experiences which strengths the association with the customers and reduce the agitate.

 - Amazon Pinpoint provides functionalities such as:

     - Marketing campaigns and journeys

     - Transactional messages

     - Analytics tools

     - Generate predictions

-- In this tutorial we will focus on first creating a Pinpoint project and then configuring an email and a SMS based notification to send personalized messages
+- In this tutorial we will focus on first creating a Pinpoint project and then configuring an email based notification to send personalized messages

 - **Step 1: Create an Amazon Pinpoint project**